COMLEX vs USMLE: The Complete Comparison Guide for DO Students (2026)

 Should You Take Both Exams?

-This is the central strategic question.
-Here is the framework:
+The time cost analysis above frames the strategic question.
+Here is the decision matrix:

 Take both if:

 - You are targeting competitive ACGME specialties (dermatology, orthopedics, plastic surgery, ENT, urology, neurosurgery).
-A majority of allopathic programs prefer or strongly prefer USMLE scores for DO applicants.
+These programs overwhelmingly use USMLE scores as their screening benchmark.

 - You want maximum program options.
 Some programs filter out applicants without USMLE scores.